 How to Use

-We first tried a few simple wet mess cleanup tests and found that it did really well and with very little residue, even with only a few passes.
-As we increased the thickness of the spilled material, it still picked it up really well, but there did seem to be a little more residue.
+We first tried a few simple wet mess cleanup evaluations and found that it did really well and with very little residue, even with only a few passes.
+As we increased the thickness of the spilled material, it still picked it up really well, but there seemed to be a little more residue.

-We tried a number of dried-on stain tests where we took mainly grape juice and V8 and let them dry to a sticky, hard consistency.
-We got different results depending on how much material was used and how fast we went – basically like 15 fast passes with a lot more material, or three very slow passes with exactly one tablespoon of V8 or grape juice.
+We tried a number of dried-on stain evaluations where we took mainly grape juice and V8 and let them dry to a sticky, hard consistency.
+We got different results depending on how much material was used and how fast we went โ basically like 15 fast passes with a lot more material or three very slow passes with exactly one tablespoon of V8 or grape juice.

 In general, we’d say it was pretty good, especially considering how stuck on that V8 was.
 We’re not sure what makes it so sticky, but yeah, the CrossWave got it.

-Before we get to the negative stuff, we want to quickly mention the real-world tests where we used the Bissell CrossWave to clean actual really dirty spots on our old studio floor and to deep clean our new studio floor when we moved in, which really needed it.
+This Bissell CrossWave Pet Pro review won’t be complete without mentioning the cons.
+But before we get to the negative stuff, we want to quickly mention the real-world assessments.
+With this, we used the Bissell CrossWave to clean actual, really dirty spots on our old studio floor and to deep clean our new studio floor when we moved in, which really needed it.
 We found it to be pretty effective when used in this way and particularly easy to use and maneuver.

 What Could Be Improved

-We said at the beginning that we have definite opinions about the Bissell CrossWave.
-So here’s the deal: as far as we see it, we think the Bissell CrossWave is really good for routine mopping jobs with very little debris involved – that is, not for actual nasty messes.
+We noted at the beginning that we have definite opinions about the Bissell CrossWave.
+So here’s the deal: as far as we see it, we think the Bissell CrossWave is really good for routine mopping jobs with very little debris involved โ that is, not for actual nasty messes.

-The reason we say that is that the way the CrossWave Pet Pro is designed, it really requires you to clean them after every use if you’re using them for big spills.
-So it’s like a zero-sum game – yes, you can conveniently clean up that spill, but now you have a chore to do: you have to clean your CrossWave again.
+The reason is the way the CrossWave Pet Pro is designed.
+It really requires you to clean it after every use if using it for big spills.
+So it’s like a zero-sum game โ yes, you can conveniently clean up that spill, but now you have a chore to do: you have to clean your CrossWave again.

 This doesn’t really apply to simple mopping jobs, like when we cleaned up the new studio.
-It made a lot of dirty water, but we were able to empty the dirty water tank and not even clean the CrossWave since there wasn’t really anything that was going to spoil or smell if we just left it as is.
+It generated a lot of dirty water, but we were able to empty the dirty water tank and didn’t even clean the CrossWave, as there wasn’t anything that would spoil or smell if we left it as is.

-But if we either a) cleaned up something like SpaghettiOs or b) cleaned up a lot of dry particles while wet mopping, we would have to go through the process of cleaning the dirty water tank and filter assembly, which just gets debris in every nook and cranny and takes a while to clean.
+But if we either a) cleaned up something like SpaghettiOs or b) cleaned up a lot of dry particles while wet mopping, we would have to go through the process of cleaning the dirty water tank and filter assembly.
+That just gets debris in every nook and cranny and takes a while to clean.

 Ideally, if you had a large kitchen sink with a strainer in the sink, this job would be easier and less messy.
 We should also mention that the CrossWave does come with a cleaning tray.

-After mopping, you’re supposed to fill it with water, then put the CrossWave in it and run it for a while, to clean the bottom of the CrossWave and the brush roll.
-We did find that this helped to clean the worst of the nasty stuff off the bottom, but it wasn’t really good enough for us to not also want to wipe it down if it was something that would spoil or harden if we left it unchecked.
+After mopping, you’re supposed to fill it with water, then put the CrossWave in it and run it for a while to clean the bottom of the CrossWave and the brush roll.
+We found that this helped to clean the worst of the nasty stuff off the bottom.
+However, it wasn’t really good enough for us not to also want to wipe it down if it was something that would spoil or harden if left unchecked.

 So, do we like the Bissell CrossWave?
 Yeah, we do.
 We think it’s incredibly convenient, but only for pure, simple, light mopping jobs.
 Basically, it’s an electric mop, and it’s really good at saving time on those light jobs.
-But we would only use it to pick up nasty spills if we judged that the cleaning of the unit afterward would be less painful than the cleaning up of the spill by more traditional means.
+However, we would only use it to pick up nasty spills if we judged that cleaning the unit afterward would be less painful than cleaning up the spill by more traditional means.

 Specs